-Takes these tips seriously, start incorporating them into your lifestyle gradually to take a position of responsibility over your eating, weight, and health.
+Takes these tips seriously, start incorporating them into your lifestyle gradually to take a position of responsibility for your eating, weight, and health.

 1. Stop Dieting

-Face it, dieting is not a cure for overeating.
-The dieting industry is one of largest in the nation for a simple reason: diets rarely work for long term results.
+Face it, dieting is not a cure.
+The dieting industry is one of the largest in the nation for a simple reason: diets rarely work for long term results.

 And the truth is, that very few people actually lose any excess weight with a diet.
 And if they do, they’re back at again in 6 months because diets don’t work long term.

-By the time you get to end of this post you should see ways to stop the madness of dieting and change your eating habits.
-There are foods, (not really food at all, but faux foods) that put the weight on and the same food is the cause of overeating and binge eating.
+By the time you get to end of this post, you should see ways tocurb the madness of dieting and change your eating habits.
+There are foods, (not really food at all, but faux foods) that put the weight on and the same food is the cause of gluttony and binge eating.

 The secret to maintaining your best weight is to make healthy foods the mainstay of your diet, with occasional sweet treats and “faux foods”.

 2. Regular Exercise